-Dr. Suzanne Brown sees patients in Carmel, NY.
-Her medical specialty is neurology (brain & spinal cord disease).
-On average, patients gave her a rating of 4.5 stars out of 5.
-Dr. Brown is an in-network provider for Amerigroup, Child Health Plus, Blue Cross/Blue Shield, and more.
-She studied medicine at New York College of Osteopathic Medicine.
-Dr. Brown trained at Long Island Jewish Medical Center and a hospital affiliated with Albert Einstein College of Medicine for residency.
+Dr. Suzanne Brown's specialty is neurology (brain & spinal cord disease).
+Patient reviews placed her at an average of 4.5 stars out of 5.
+She accepts Amerigroup, Child Health Plus, Blue Cross/Blue Shield, and more.
+Dr. Brown attended medical school at New York College of Osteopathic Medicine.
+For her professional training, Dr. Brown completed residency programs at Long Island Jewish Medical Center and a hospital affiliated with Albert Einstein College of Medicine.
 She has received the distinction of Recipient of Patient's Choice Award.
-She speaks Spanish.
-Dr. Brown is affiliated with Mount Kisco Medical Group (MKMG).
+Dr. Brown speaks Spanish.
+She is professionally affiliated with Mount Kisco Medical Group (MKMG).

 Clinical interests: Electrodiagnostic Testing, Headache, Electromyography, Back Problems, Carpal Tunnel Syndrome, Neck ...
 (Read more)

 Dr. Samuel Koszer is a specialist in neurology (brain & spinal cord disease).
 He attended Stony Brook University Medical Center, School of Medicine and then went on to complete his residency at a hospital affiliated with Albert Einstein College of Medicine.
 Patients gave him an average rating of 3.5 stars out of 5.
 Dr. Koszer is an in-network provider for several insurance carriers, including Child Health Plus, Blue Cross/Blue Shield, and Empire BlueCross BlueShield.
 In addition to English, he speaks Spanish.
 His professional affiliations include Columbia Memorial Hospital (Hudson, NY) and Putnam Hospital Center.